-Brian D. Bichy is a Partner in the firm’s Condo/HOA Practice Group as well as the Group’s Chair.
+Brian D. Bichy is a Shareholder in the firm’s Condo/HOA Practice Group as well as the Group’s Chair.
 He represents condominiums, cooperatives, and homeowners’ associations of various sizes throughout Maryland and the District of Columbia.
 He also is a leading authority on private water and sewage charges in Maryland.

 Brian represents developers in creating residential and mixed-use projects in Maryland and Washington, D.C.
 In this capacity, he drafts governing documents, easements, restrictive covenants, and other legal instruments, and helps ensure compliance with jurisdictional requirements.
 He assesses each client’s needs on an individual basis to provide customized, creative solutions for every project and ensures developers have the maximum flexibility to market and develop the project.

 For community associations, Brian provides general legal services that assist boards of directors in operational and administrative issues, including drafting amendments and board resolutions, contract review, collecting assessments and review of compliance with the association’s governing documents and applicable local and state laws.
 He prides himself on adding value for clients, guiding board members toward resolutions, and proactively finding avenues to avoid litigation when possible.
 Brian has successfully represented community associations in front of the Montgomery County Commission on Common Ownership Communities (CCOC), Maryland State Human Relations Commission, and other administrative bodies and local trial courts in both Maryland and Washington, D.C.